HelmholtzAI-FZJ/2025-09-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 - **TODO 10**💻📝:

-    - At **lines 37 and 58**, obtain the global average loss across the GPUs.
+    - At **lines 37 and 58**, Obtain the global average loss across the GPUs.

         ```python
         # Return the global average loss.